-- a) Establish that the group of individuals/department listed in section 6 of the DAAPP will meet twice annually (for a total of four reviews prior to any future Biennial Reviews) to assess the DAAPP and any related incidents, new regulations, and best practices in order to: - i) More appropriately prepare for the composition of the Biennial Review; and - ii) To provide enhanced oversight and flexibility concerning the enforcement and communication of the DAAPP and the rules, regulations, responsibilities, and available health assistance options contained therein in order to make any necessary changes in a timely manner for the betterment of our entire campus community. - b) Beginning in 2016/17 academic year, SCU's Student Affairs and Auxiliary Operations departments will begin directly engaging with student leadership concerning the perceived effectiveness of the University's DAAPP and will further solicit aid from student leadership concerning issues and/or behavior they may be observing associated with drug and/or alcohol use.
-These meetings will intentionally be informal so as to foster the most comfortable communication environment possible and will continue twice each year; - c) Beginning in 2016/17 academic year, SCU will implement annual opinion surveys for staff/faculty related to the perceived effectiveness of the University's DAAPP; - d) Beginning in 2016/17 academic year, SCU's Auxiliary Operations department will modify its presentation concerning Campus Safety policies and procedures to include a more thorough discussion regarding the University's DAAPP as well as its current anonymous reporting tool "Report It;"
+- a) Establish that the group of individuals/department listed in section 6 of the DAAPP will meet twice annually (for a total of four reviews prior to any future Biennial Reviews) to assess the DAAPP and any related incidents, new regulations, and best practices in order to: - i) More appropriately prepare for the composition of the Biennial Review; and - ii) To provide enhanced oversight and flexibility concerning the enforcement and communication of the DAAPP and the rules, regulations, responsibilities, and available health assistance options contained therein in order to make any necessary changes in a timely manner for the betterment of our entire campus community. - b) SCU's Student Affairs and Auxiliary Operations departments will continue to collaborate with student leadership concerning the perceived effectiveness of the University's DAAPP and further solicit aid from student leadership concerning issues and/or behavior they may be observing associated with drug and/or alcohol use.
+These meetings will remain informal in order to foster the most comfortable communication environment possible and be held twice each year. - c) SCU continues to conduct an annual opinion surveys for staff/faculty related to the perceived effectiveness of the University's DAAPP. - d) SCU's Auxiliary Operations department enhanced its presentation on Campus Safety policies and procedures to include a more thorough discussion regarding the University's DAAPP as well as its reporting tool "Report It;" - i) While the "Report It" tool has been available to the campus community for many years, our goal is to further promote its value and use data stemming from these anonymous reports as part of the Biennial Review. - e) In 2017, implemented a behavioral intervention reporting and tracking system.
+This has allowed a greater reporting of behavioral complaints including alcohol and drug abuse.

-- i) While the "Report It" tool has been available to the campus community for many years, our goal is to further promote its value and use data stemming from these anonymous reports as part of the Biennial Review. - e) Beginning in 2016/17 academic year, the university anticipates utilizing a behavioral intervention reporting and tracking system.
-This will allow greater reporting of behavioral complaints including alcohol and drug abuse. - f) Implement a formal training for all constituents in the use of "Report It" tool and the behavioral intervention software. - g) Implement a formal training for participants of the University Judiciary Panel focused on issues concerning alcohol and substance abuse.

-2) Additional Actions
+- f) In 2017, implemented a formal training for all constituents in the use of "Report It" tool and the behavioral intervention software. - g) In 2017, implemented a formal training for participants of the University Judiciary Panel focused on issues concerning alcohol and substance abuse. - 2) Additional Actions - a) SCU will join The Network Addressing